 (b) A regional sewage sludge storage facility and other bulk storage facility for non-exceptional quality biosolids as defined in rule 3745-40-01 of the Administrative Code.

 (c) A manure storage or treatment facility, fabricated manure storage structure, manure storage pond, or manure treatment lagoon as defined in rule 901:10-1-01 of the Administrative Code.

-(I) "Inner management zone" means the surface and subsurface area within a drinking water source protection area for a public water supply system using ground water surrounding a public water supply well that will provide water to the well within one year as delineated or endorsed by the agency under Ohio's wellhead protection and source water assessment and protection programs.
+(I) "Inner management zone" means the surface and subsurface area within a drinking water source protection area for a public water supply system using ground water surrounding a public water supply well that will provide water to the well within one year as delineated or endorsed by the agency under Ohio's source water assessment and protection programs.

 (1) "Land application area", for the purposes of this chapter, means any of the following:

 (a) A beneficial use site or area used for field storage for non-exceptional quality biosolids as defined in rule 3745-40-01 of the Administrative Code.